 The Role of Language and Symbols in my Framework

-I advocates that mastery over symbols and language enhances magical precision and clarity.
+I advocate that mastery over symbols and language enhances magical precision and clarity.
 They enable practitioners to craft rituals that are both meaningful and effective, aligning inner beliefs with external actions.
-This alignment, In The Process of Magic, ensures that magical work resonates on multiple levels, increasing its potency. #
+This alignment, In The Process of Magic, ensures that magical work resonates on multiple levels, increasing its potency.

 Cross-Tradition and Practical Applications